Terrace Hills Ridge Trail

 Next Steps

-Over the spring and summer, Public Lands staff worked with local natural lands managers and botanists to design a plan for re-seeding and revegetation of the rehabilitated trenches and to designate a preferred ridge trail to minimize the width of the trail corridor.
+Public Lands staff worked with local natural lands managers and botanists to design a plan for re-seeding and revegetation of the rehabilitated trenches and to designate a preferred ridge trail to minimize the width of the trail corridor.
 This proposal will be shared and reviewed by the key stakeholder groups and is open to public feedback.
 Public Lands will publicize this project through signage at trailheads and at the trail as well as through its website and social media channels.
-The work would be scheduled to occur in November or early December to align with seasonal conditions ideal for seeding at this elevation.

 For questions or information, please contact SLC Public Lands Recreational Trails Manager, Tyler Fonarow, at tyler.fonarow@slcgov.com.